farisachugthai/dynamic_ipython/docs/_sources/startup/rehashx.rst.txt

 Aliases are easy to work with as they as composed of simple data structures.

 .. function:: rerun_startup()
+   :noindex:

    This function can be run in an interactive session.
+   The intended use case is one where the user needs to rerun the startup files in the ``profile_default`` startup folder.
+   For various reasons, not all files in the startup foler may execute.
+   This can occur if there is a syntax error in one of the files.
+   After an unexpected exception is raised, the remaining files will all collectively not run.

+   To fix that, they are all presented as arguments to the IPython magic, `%run` and as a result, are added to the global namespace.

 Parameters
 ----------